moble/Quaternions/README.md

 only the header `Quaternions.hpp` needs to be included, and only the file `Quaternions.cpp` needs to be compiled.

-The second pair of files, `IntegrateAngularVelocity.{c,h}pp` contains just one function, but depends on the GNU Scientific Library (GSL) for interpolation and ODE integration.
+The second pair of files, `IntegrateAngularVelocity.{c,h}pp` contain just two functions, but depend on the GNU Scientific Library (GSL) for interpolation and ODE integration.
 So GSL must be installed separately, compiled as a shared library, and the `-I` and `-L` flags variables set appropriately on whatever compilation is done.

+An example of how to use this code as a library in other code (and a working Makefile) is given in the `tests` directory.

 For python, compilation is done automatically, and assumes the presence of GSL.
 However, if desired, this dependency can be removed